aaron-baugher/usenet3/README.md

 version of Usenet?

-I'll put further details into an ideas document or three, on the wiki since I discovered it can be cloned and edited locally.
+I'll put further details into an ideas document or three, <a href='https://github.com/aaron-baugher/usenet3/wiki'>on the wiki</a> since I discovered it can be cloned and edited locally.

 Calling it "usenet3" for now, since there was already a Usenet 2 (or Usenet II) that never went anywhere.